 Just be sure they have no water--even 2"--as a child can drown if they fall in headfirst.

 Do any of them clean up to look like new?
 If so, I'd use them to put items in for Wedding Showers: kitchen towels, pot holders, can openers, hot plates, and such, rather than a clothes basket; or Baby Showers: diapers, pins, powder, lotions, etc; House Warmings: furniture polish, glass cleaner, spray bottles, dish detergent, etc; or for anything you might use a gift basket for.
-Just tie a ribbon around it and top with a bow.
-But make sure they are well cleaned and disinfected, and in good shape.

 I use them to hold garden tools and also one for brooms and mops.
 You can use one to store wrapping paper in too.
 I love to recycle and find different uses for ordinary things.